 The Revival is a great family event.
 Take the kids for some good old-fashioned fun!

 18) Queenscliff Music Festival

-Queenscliff is a quiet seaside town with wide boulevards and grand old buildings.
+Queenscliff is a quiet seaside town on the Bellarine Peninsula with wide boulevards and grand old buildings.

 The vibe is unbeatable and not-to-be-missed if you even remotely like music.

 The festival was established by locals over twenty years ago to fill a gap in the region’s tourist season.
 It’s since gone on to win several major tourism awards.

 The line up includes comedy acts and kid’s entertainers.